 Things to do in Krabi

-As well as Koh Poda, most island hopping trips will take you to Ko Tup, a cool little sandbar island.
+As well as Koh Poda, most island hopping trips in Krabi will take you to Ko Tup, a cool little sandbar island.
 The tours are cheap and the sights get very crowded, but it’s still a good day trip.

 Seeing the beaches in Krabi from above